Watching-eye effect: Donation experiment

 In situations where the image of eyes were present people were also more likely to be generous with donations and give more.
 One study testing this was done at the University of Virginia by Caroline Kelsey.
 The study was done at a children's museum where there was a donation box at the front desk.
 Data was collected from this setting for 28 weeks, testing more than 34,100 people who visited in the span of this time.
 Each week the sign over the box that usually read "Donations would be appreciated" changed to primarily images of eyes or other inanimate objects such as chairs or noses with some wording with it.
-Throughout each week the number of people who visited the museum was recording along with the total amount of donations made.
+Throughout each week the number of people who visited the museum was recorded along with the total amount of donations made.
 By the end of the study it was found that patrons donated more under the presence of eyes on the signs rather than other inanimate objects.